LAC-Tech/website/input/hire.md

 ## Papers I've perused

+- Only understood a part of it
+- Got the general gist of it
+- Grokked it pretty well

 | Name                                      |    | Implemented |
 |:------------------------------------------|:-----|:-----------|:------------|
 | An Optimized Conflict-free Replicated Set | 5/5  | 4/5        | 5/5         |